home-assistant-tutorials/07.toggle-card-to-hacs/README.md

 If you look for a quick solution you can do this tutorial by using an existings HACS installation of your life system.
-If you want to dig deeper you can install HACS into the development-environment that you have set up in tutorial 01.
+If you want to dig deeper you can install HACS into the development environment that you have set up in tutorial 01.

 It is easy to do, as vscode gives you direct access to files and shell.
 For those that have never installed HACS I describe it within this environment.
 For